Pieloth/ASUS-G713PV-fix/README.md

 > * System: AMD GPIO Controller, AMD I2C controllers (x3), AMD Micro PEP, AMD PPM Provisionning file, AMD SMBUS
 >
 > Rollbacking nVidia driver requires to use nVidia cleanup tool CleanupTool_1.0.20.0.exe, just google for it on nVidia site.
-> </br>Note that DDU DOES NOT CLEAN correctly the HDA sound device (WDM), which brings then unstability
+> </br>Note that DDU DOES NOT CLEAN correctly the HDA sound device (WDM), which brings then unstability if installing an older driver

 ## Summary of actions and tweaks performed by script
 > [!CAUTION]